Poornima0318/Weather-App/README.md

 # Weather-App

 A simple and user-friendly weather app that provides real-time weather information for any city around the world.
 This app displays temperature, weather conditions (clouds, rain, etc.), humidity, and wind speed.
-The background animation enhances the user experience by showing moving clouds, rain, and sunshine.

 ## Features